Skip to content

 Smart home hub basics: what one does, and when

-Plain-English explainer for what a smart-home hub actually does, the 2026 hub landscape (Apple Home, Google, Alexa, SmartThings, Hubitat, Home Assistant), and local vs cloud trade-offs.
+Plain-English explainer for smart-home hubs — the 2026 landscape (Apple Home, Google, Alexa, SmartThings, Hubitat, Home Assistant) and local vs cloud.

 Read explainer